Is Morocco Safe for Tourists in 2025? A Complete Guide to Travel Safety

 4. Political Stability and Protests – Is Morocco Safe?

-Morocco has maintained political stability for years, making it one of the safest countries in North Africa for tourists.
+Morocco has maintained political stability for years, making it one of the safest countries in North Africa for tourists.- Protests and demonstrations: While rare, occasional demonstrations may occur in major cities.
+Avoid large gatherings as a precaution.

 - Border areas: Travel near the Algeria-Morocco border is restricted and not recommended for tourists.